Rauf Fico: Ambassadorships

 Fico first served as an ambassador to Turkey and Bulgaria in the late 1920s, before his time as Foreign Minister of Albania.
 He then served as ambassador to Yugoslavia (1933–36), Greece (1937) and Germany (1938-9), where Fico helped dozens of Jewish people escape the country on Albanian tourist visas.

-Interment and death
+Internment and death

 During the Italian invasion of Albania, Fico was arrested and interned in Italy.
 He died in Tirana on January 23, 1944, a few months after he returned from Italy following the country's capitulation.

-Orders, decorations, and honours
+Orders, decorations, and honors

 Throughout his political and diplomatic career Fico had been awarded various orders: